Mastering GroupDocs.Search in Java – regex search java and Index Management

 How to Create Index with GroupDocs.Search

-This section walks you through the complete process of creating an index and adding documents to it.
+This section walks you through the complete process of creating an index and add documents to index.

 Defining Paths